kobotoolbox/docs/source/manual_upload.md

 [Warning: This is still an experimental feature, and it does not prevent you from creating duplicate submissions.]

-In some situations, you might not be able to use the standard uploading option after collecting data with KoBoCollect or Enketo Web Forms.
+In some situations, you might not be able to use the standard uploading option after collecting data with KoboCollect or Enketo Web Forms.
 For example, your mobile device might be partially broken (e.g. screen is shattered), or your devices are in a remote location without Internet access.
 It is possible to download the submissions to your local computer first and then uploading them to the server.
 In remote locations, this might be a good option because you may have access to a computer to download the files but need to physically travel to a different location where you can access the Internet.

 ## Exporting data from Web Forms